AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - **MXML** - Nova shows the MXML fine on first load, however, after saving it sometime flags a lot of issues.
 - **Launching AIR projects on actual devices** - Android and iOS
 - **Locale** - Currently set to use en_US
-- **Themes** - Importing Flash Builder projects should store the right value, but currently not honored.
+- **Themes** - Importing Flash Builder projects should store the right value, but currently not honored during builds.
 - **Library** - Automatically managing library builds
 - **Workers & Modules** - I personally never used them, but if you want to help out and have a project that did, contact me!